Best Bums in Art History

-However, as Anne Hollander wrote in 1975 in her provocative book Seeing Through Clothes, in which she focused on representation of body and they way it’s clothed, “the erotic appeal of male body (…) may seem to reside in one or another of its separate parts” and therefore “the masculine backside has even more readily lent itself to specialized erotic preoccupations [than the female one] because it thrusts itself on the attention separately.”
+However, as Anne Hollander wrote in 1975 in her provocative book Seeing Through Clothes in which she focused on the representation of the body and the way it’s clothed, “the erotic appeal of the male body (…) may seem to reside in one or another of its separate parts” and therefore “the masculine backside has even more readily lent itself to specialized erotic preoccupations [than the female one] because it thrusts itself on the attention separately.”
 Do you agree?

-As she argued, it was because of the aptness of male body to compartmentalization: while female body is not so easily separable in parts because of the layer of fat evenly covering all the skeleton, male body more readily lends itself for division.
+As she argued, it was because of the aptness of the male body to compartmentalization: while the female body is not so easily separable in parts because of the layer of fat evenly covering all the skeleton, the male body more readily lends itself to division.

-She argued that starting already with the Roman armour which was easily divided into pieces, e.g. legpiece, codpiece, etc., we can see a trend in art which emphasized this articulation.
+She argued that starting as far back as with Roman armor, which was easily divided into pieces, e.g. legpiece, codpiece, etc., we can see a trend in art that emphasized this articulation.
 Since females do not have external genital organs and males do, male genital parts (as well as their buttocks which usually present some charm), have naturally been more visually startling, and hence erotic, than any other female body part.

-As she wrote, “male behind (…) appears as a sign of submissive and receptive sexuality even more than the female version does. (…) it is soft even on the most muscular: its erotic power is ensured.”
+As she wrote, “the male behind (…) appears as a sign of submissive and receptive sexuality even more than the female version does. (…) it is soft even on the most muscular: its erotic power is ensured.”

-From the beginning of the 18th century female buttocks started to appear in painting more often.
+From the beginning of the 18th century, female buttocks started to appear in paintings more often.
 This time, however, they were well-emphasized and very sexualized.
-Obviously, it was a common move of male painters who this way attracted a way bigger audience craving some voyeuristic attraction they could excuse as simple appreciation of fine arts.
+Obviously, it was a common move of male painters who this way attracted a way bigger audience craving voyeuristic attraction they could excuse as simple appreciation of fine arts.

-Then, the buttocks’ unconscious appeal is increased by clothing which draws attention to them.
-And if art chooses to depict the already indecent behind without covering it… then it’s stepping it up to a yet another level of indecency.
+Then, the buttocks’ unconscious appeal is increased by clothing that draws attention to them.
+And if art chooses to depict the already indecent behind without covering it… then it’s stepping it up to yet another level of indecency.